nathanrsfba/creeping-dark/tools/readme.md

 Carbon), using the `--config-json`, `--instance-json`, and `--db-path` options.
 Normally mkpkg will find these on its own if launched from the instance directory.

+The Curseforge launcher is now supported, experimentally.
+It will read the `minecraftinstance.json` file for configuraiton information, the path to which may be explicitly specified with `--minecraftinstance-ison`.

 If a `.mkpkg` file is found in the current directory, it will be used to set default values for `mkpkg`.
 It is expected to be in JSON format: Passing the